 LDV EV80 Journey

-This week saw the UK government’s inaugural Green GB Week initiative, organised to showcase the benefits and opportunities clean growth will bring to all parts of society.
+2019 saw the second running of the EV Roadshow, part of the UK government’s Green GB Week initiative, organised to showcase the benefits and opportunities clean growth will bring to all parts of society.
 Right across the country a series of events and announcements took place, raising awareness for and encouraging both businesses and the public to play their part in tackling climate change.

-Over the course of five days, the EV80s each clocked up 600 zero-emission miles visiting each host city.
-Starting their journey in Glasgow, they travelled the 168 mile journey to Durham.
-From there, it was almost 150 miles to Nottingham and a further 200 miles to the Roadshow in Bournemouth.
-Bristol was the final destination on the Roadshow journey (80 miles) where people turned out in force to check out the very latest in electric and ultra-low emission vehicles, with LDV taking centre stage.
+Over the course of four days, the EV80 clocked up 341 zero-emission miles visiting each host city.
+Starting their journey in Bishop Auckland, they travelled the 135 mile journey to Liverpool.
+From there, it was 109 miles to Coventry and a further 97 miles to the Roadshow in London.
+This was the final destination on the Roadshow journey, where people turned out in force to check out the very latest in electric and ultra-low emission vehicles, with LDV taking centre stage.

 Travelling at an average speed of 60mph and making full use of the radio, lights, heater and wipers, in inclement weather, the EV80 achieved 120 miles on a single charge on each leg of the journey.

-Mark Barrett, general manager for LDV (UK & Ireland) said; “This was a really important initiative that we felt compelled to get behind.
+Mark Barrett, General Manager for LDV (UK & Ireland) said; “This was a really important initiative that we felt compelled to get behind, once again.
 We all have a role to play in environmental conservation and every positive change, no matter how small, will have a lasting impact.
 Switching to an electric vehicle is one of the most significant steps a business can take not only in relation to tackling climate change, but for future proofing the business.

 “We have had an incredible reaction to the EV80 on this Roadshow, not just from businesses but from members of the public who have been really impressed by the spec and comfort of the vehicle.
 It’s been a great team effort involving many of our dealers and really is a demonstration of LDV’s commitment to greener motoring.”